conniejhe/Surface-Cutting/README.md

   2. **Surface Cutting**: Given a closed loop of points (obtained using the surface tracking plugin), this plugin extracts the user-selected region formed by the closed loop as a separate PolyData object.

 All questions should be directed to Connie He (<conbonhe98@gmail.com>).

+## Version Compatibility and Dependencies ##
+Currently, the plugins have been developed to be compatible with versions 5.6.0 and 5.8.0 of Paraview and for MacOS and Linux (e.g. Ubuntu) distributions.
+Windows is not supported as of now.
+The plugins on branch 'master' are compatible with Paraview version 5.8.0 (MacOS), and the plugins on branch 'v5.6.0-modified' are compatible with Paraview version 5.6.0 (MacOS).
+Plugins on branch 'v5.6.0' were developed for Paraview version 5.6.0 (Linux).

+The Curvature and Surface Tracking plugins require Lapack and Blas as dependencies, as they utilize Lapack subroutines to perform linear algebra computations.
+Thus, the CMakeLists.txt files should be modified to reflect the appropriate LAPACK and BLAS installation directories (either .so or .dylib libraries should work) for your machine.

 ## Plugins Overview ##
 Each plugin consists of (at minimum) four different files: